shibaOSINT/Presentations/README.md

 # Presentations
-Resources I have used in presentations and events
+Resources I have used in presentations and events.
+Mostly powerpoints and a few pieces of code.